gurubagawan/ada-test/README.md

 Build an interactive frontend component that works with the /search end point and displays results as outlined in the design documents.

+In the detail view, make sure to **highlight** the search terms in the text if it's in the answer's content.

 ### Challenge 3

 Build an interactive frontend component that renders the content using template strings.

 Variables are represented inside of `node` content as a template string `{<idOfTheVariable>|a fallback value}`

+When displaying a variable, make sure to show that it's a variable value.
+In the image below, we can see how the variables should look embedded in text.

 ![variable pill](resources/variable-pill-example.png)